straup/loopr/README.md

 * Daemonizing all the tools and possibly adding a handy controller to... control all the other pieces.

+* Make it work on a raspberry pi
+*
 * The fancy stuff.

 See also